Everyone has an opinion about finding your passion. It's either the best piece of career advice you've ever heard or the worst.

 In one experiment, they recruited students who had a fixed mindset and identified as "techie" or "fuzzy."
 This is apparently Stanford-speak for someone who's passionate about STEM or the arts and humanities.
 The students read articles on both topics.
 Those who had a fixed mindset about one topic were less open to the article outside their interest area.

-People with singular mindsets aren't likely to have light bulb ideas or bright forth new innovations.
+People with singular mindsets aren't likely to have light-bulb ideas or bring forth new innovations.